Hendre (Bangor electoral ward): County council ward

-A 2018 report by the Boundary Commission for Wales, if agreed, would merge Hendre with neighbouring areas to form a new two-member ward.
+A 2018 report by the Boundary Commission for Wales suggested a merger of Hendre with neighbouring areas to form a new two-member ward.
 Low voter registration of the university students was blamed for the small electorates in the city.
+Eventually the neighbouring Deiniol ward was split and part merged with Hendre, with Hendre's representation on the city council increased to three councillors from the 2022 elections.